What’s Mostability? What You Need To Know About Stability Exercises ?

 That is why the term “mostability” was invented.
 It is responsible for both mobility and stability.
 This is why in terms of training we are seeing a decline in the old Chest, Tri’s, and Bi’s workout to a shift in more functional training incorporating movement patterns (push/pull, knee flex/hip extend).

-Your hips that should be where majority of the movement should come from get lazy and you will begin to see increased movement occurring at the joints above and below.
+Your hips that should be where the majority of the movement should come from get lazy and you will begin to see increased movement occurring at the joints above and below.

 Your knee and lower back are made for stability.
 But, now become mobile joints.
 Extra stress comes from extra mobility.
 Extra stress means increased inflammation, inflammation causes pain.

 This is why it’s important to train certain areas with certain stability exercises.
-Make sure you aren’t cheating a movement and using a joint made for stability do the the role of a mobile joint.
+Make sure you aren’t cheating a movement and using a joint made for stability do the role of a mobile joint.